Wolfram Language Paclet Repository

 Beam-Splitter Operator

-Transform the state |1,1〉 using the symmetric beam-splitter:
+Transform the state |1,1〉 with the symmetric beam splitter:

-Use the "Recurrence" method passing exact numbers:
+Use the "Recurrence" method with exact parameters:

 OperatorVariance